 Trapizzini are best described as a mix between a sandwich and pizza.
-A fluffy pillow of bread, shaped like a cone, holds sauces, cheeses, and meats, which make trapizzini the perfect street food that can be enjoyed while walking to your next destination.
+A fluffy pillow of bread, shaped like a cone, holds sauces, cheeses, and meats, which make trapizzini the perfect street food that you can enjoy while walking to your next destination.

-Unless, of course, you get more than one—which is strongly recommended!
+Unless, of course, you get more than one—which we strongly recommend!

 Trapizzini is cheap, on average costing less than 4 euros each.

 - Eggplant parmigiana